JoKeyser/nidaqmx-tk-gui-plotter/README.md

 ## Purpose

-Showcase the use of a National Instruments DAQ device in Python.
+Showcase the use of a National Instruments (NI) Data Acquisition (DAQ) device in Python.
 For now, aim to plot the recorded data in real time and control the data acquisition with a simple GUI.

 ## Status

 This is very much a work in progress, in its early stages.
-Nothing works yet, please tread with care.
+Almost nothing works yet, please tread with care.

 ## Design